dafny-lang/dafny/docs/DafnyRef/Types.md

 transparent all the way.

-But the transparency of a function is affected by whether the function was given the `{:opaque}` attribute (as explained in [Section 11.2.8](#sec-opaque)), the reveal statement ([Section 8.20](#sec-reveal-statement)), and whether it was `reveal`ed in an export set.
+But the transparency of a function is affected by whether the function was declared with an `opaque` modifier, as explained in [Section 11.2.8](#sec-opaque)), the reveal statement ([Section 8.20](#sec-reveal-statement)), and whether it was `reveal`ed in an export set.

 - Inside the module where the function is declared:
-   - if there is no `{:opaque}` attribute, the function is transparent
+   - if there is no `opaque` modifier, the function is transparent
-   - if there is an `{:opaque}` attribute, then the function is opaque, except if the function is mentioned in a `reveal` steatement, then it is transparent between that `reveal` statement and the end of the block containing the `reveal` statement.
+   - if there is an `opaque` modifier, then the function is opaque, except if the function is mentioned in a `reveal` statement, then it is transparent between that `reveal` statement and the end of the block containing the `reveal` statement.
-- Outside the module where the function is declared, the functio is visible only if it was listed in the export set by which the contents of its module was imported.
+- Outside the module where the function is declared, the function is visible only if it was listed in the export set by which the contents of its module was imported.
 In that case, if the function was exported with `reveals`, the rules are the same within the importing module as when the function is used inside